Belarus Billie Jean King Cup team: 2011–2017: Resurgence and World Group Final

 With the help of four players ranked in the WTA top-200 at the end of 2010, Belarus defeated Estonia to return to World Group II, before immediately suffering back-to-back losses to the United States and Switzerland and being once again relegated to Europe/Africa Zonal Group I play.
 After several years competing at that level, the team was promoted to World Group II by defeating Japan in 2015.

 Belarus defeated Canada in their 2016 World Group II tie.
-This victory secured a spot in the 2016 World Group Play-offs, where they upset Russia 3–2.
+This victory secured a spot in the 2016 World Group play-offs, where they upset Russia 3–2.
 Belarus competed in the 2017 Fed Cup World Group, where they scored upsets against Netherlands in the quarterfinals and Switzerland in the semifinals.
-Belarus hosted the 2017 Fed Cup Final against the United States, which they lost 3-2.
+Belarus hosted the 2017 Fed Cup Final against the United States, which they lost 3–2.

 2022: Suspension

-After the 2022 Russia invasion of Ukraine, the International Tennis Federation suspended Russia and Belarus from Billie Jean King Cup competitions.
+After the Russian invasion of Ukraine, the International Tennis Federation suspended Russia and Belarus from Billie Jean King Cup competitions.